the humphrey family web site

 27th October 2022

-I have finally got round to sorting out the slideshow for the trip to France and have added them as a slideshow.
+Finally I have manged to get round to sorting out the slideshow for the trip to France and have added it to the Our Trips section.
 Hope you enjoy looking at the photographs.

 Lynda and I have both had our autumn booster covid jabs and flu jabs.
 We didn’t suffer any side-affects.